 Day 4: Korcula

-Take the short trip north-west for the delights of Korcula town.
-Anchor south of Badija islet or moor at the ACI marina, keeping an eye out for windsurfers and kitesurfers in the Pelesac Canal.
+Take the short trip northwest for the delights of Korcula town.
+Anchor south of Badija islet or moor at the ACI marina, watching for windsurfers and kitesurfers in the Pelesac Canal.
 Soak in the atmosphere of this astoundingly beautiful medieval city and explore its cobbled streets and alleyways.
-After a few hours in this ancient metropolis, head to the peace and tranquillity of luscious Lastovo island.
-Anchor in one of the two bays on either side of the bridge joining Lastovo to the island of Prezba, and take advantage of the hospitality onboard your charter yacht.
-Perhaps take a trip in the dinghy around the tiny islets , get adventurous with the water toys or simply lay back and soak up the rays.
+After a few hours in this ancient metropolis, head to the peace and tranquillity of the luscious Lastovo island.
+Anchor in one of the two bays on either side of the bridge, joining Lastovo to the island of Prezba, and take advantage of the hospitality onboard your charter yacht.
+Perhaps take a trip in the dinghy around the tiny islets, get adventurous with the water toys or simply lay back and soak up the rays.

 Day 5: Vis

 Sail to Vis town, looking out for dolphins.
 As you get closer, you’ll see the canons on the top of the hill, a reminder of Vis’s wartime importance.
 Anchor in the deep, protected bay and take in the magnificent spectacle of the mountains, fortresses and the stately buildings.
 Perhaps dive and discover some of the many Greek and Roman relics that tell Croatia’s history.
 Or hire a car and drive around the island, exploring the wine cellars and historical monuments, or take a trip to Tito’s wartime cave headquarters.
 Explore the spectacular blue cave at its best just before noon when the sun is shining.
 Enjoy the freshest of lobsters or octopus at Konoba Bako and admire the collection of ancient relics that owner Tonko Borcic has recovered from his 30 years of diving in the area.
 End with a stroll around Komiza, explore this lovely fishing village, and watch the world go by over a drink onboard.